Coinshares Exercises Option To Acquire Valkyrie Funds

-(MENAFN- PR Newswire) CoinShares has confirmed the exercise of its strategic option to acquire Valkyrie Funds, thereby bolstering its entrance into the U.S. market.
+(MENAFN- GlobeNewsWire - Nasdaq) CoinShares has confirmed the exercise of its strategic option to acquire Valkyrie Funds, thereby bolstering its entrance into the U.S. market.

 The exercise of this option signifies a pivotal step in the acquisition process, clearly demonstrating CoinShares' commitment to acquiring Valkyrie Funds.
 Once finalised, this will lead to the direct integration of Valkyrie's' funds and operations into the CoinShares group.